Individual Insurance Plans in Canada

 Dental Insurance$40 – $90

-Costs depend on age, province, smoking status, and medical history.
+Calculations are hypothetical.
+Actual costs depend on age, province, smoking status, and medical history.

 • Age Factor: Early enrollment locks in lower rates for life.